-This post will go over 10 different ways to get more Twitter followers to engage with your account so that you can do better overall in the Twitter algorithm.
+This post will go over 11 different ways to get more Twitter followers to engage with your account so that you can do better overall in the Twitter algorithm.

 1. Fill Out Your Twitter Profile